Skip to Main Contents

 term

 We have identified damage from natural disasters as one of the Group's six major risks, and based on that identification we have made it obligatory to prepare and advance response plans for high-risk regions.
 When it comes to suppliers, we try to reduce risks by ensuring that we have adequate stock and by having a system in place for speedy responses when a disaster occurs, such as quickly identifying and confirming potential suppliers.
-Sales of our motorcycles in developing nations in FY2022 were 968.8 billion yen.
-In theory, if operations stopped for two weeks due to flooding in the ASEAN region, a supply delay of 120,000 motorcycles would occur which would cause a 4% reduction in motorcycle sales in developing nations, leading to a loss of 38.7 billion yen in sales.
+Sales of our motorcycles in developing nations in FY2023 were 1.054 trillion yen.
+In theory, if operations stopped for two weeks due to flooding in the ASEAN region, a supply delay of 120,000 motorcycles would occur which would cause a 4% reduction in motorcycle sales in developing nations, leading to a loss of 42.2 billion yen in sales.

 Chronic